Chartres Cathedral: The crypt (9th–11th century)

 The small Saint Lubin Crypt, under the choir of the cathedral, was constructed in the 9th century and is the oldest part of the building.
 It is surrounded by a much larger crypt, the Saint Fulbert Crypt, which was completed in 1025, five years after the fire that destroyed most of the older cathedral.
-It is U-shaped, 230 meters long, next to the crypts of St. Peter's Basilica in Rome and Canterbury Cathedral, it is the largest crypt in Europe and serves as the foundation of the cathedral above.
+It is U-shaped and 230 meters long, next to the crypts of St. Peter's Basilica in Rome and Canterbury Cathedral.
+It is the largest crypt in Europe and serves as the foundation of the cathedral above.

 The corridors and chapels of the crypt are covered with Romanesque barrel vaults, groin vaults where two barrel vaults meet at right angles, and a few more modern Gothic rib-vaults.

 One notable feature of the crypt is the Well of the Saints-Forts.
 The well is thirty-three metres deep and is probably of Celtic origin.
 According to legend, Quirinus, the Roman magistrate of the Gallo-Roman town, had the early Christian martyrs thrown down the well.
 A statue of one of the martyrs, Modeste, is featured among the sculpture on the North Portico.

 Another notable feature is the Our Lady of the Crypt Chapel.
 A reliquary here contains a fragment of the reputed veil of the Virgin Mary, which was donated to the cathedral in 876 by Charles the Bald, the grandson of Charlemagne.
 The silk veil was divided into pieces during the French Revolution.
 The largest piece is shown in one of the ambulatory chapels above. and the small Shrine of Our Lady of the Crypt.
 The altar of the chapel is carved from a single block of limestone from the Berchères quarry, the source of most of the stone of the cathedral.
 The fresco on the wall dates from about 1200 and depicts the Virgin Mary on her throne.
 The Three Kings are to her left, and the Apostles Savinien and Potentien to her right.
 The chapel also has a modern stained glass window, the Mary, Door to Heaven Window, made by Henri Guérin, made by cementing together thick slabs of stained glass.